Administrative Specialist III

 Examples of Work

-- Performs confidential or non-routine administrative duties.
+- Handles confidential and non-routine administrative tasks.

-- Coordinates promotion and tenure process.
+- Coordinates promotion and tenure processes and might provide support to higher-level officials.

 Education and Experience